 Australian Omics Library

 Many families want to donate and openly share their genomic and health information to accelerate research for young people with cancer.
 It is also important to young people that they can access their genomic and health information whenever they need it.
-Been part of the Australian Omics Library makes it straight forward for them to this.
+Being a part of the Australian Omics Library makes it straight forward for them to do this.

 What is the Australian Omics Library?

 The Australian Omics Library is a very large database that securely stores all the information that health professionals gather from a young persons genome sequencing, medical history and treatment.

 To find out more about the Australian Omics Library watch the video below...

 The Australian Omics Library is different from a research database because it builds a lifelong record of a young persons health care.
 Essential information is continually updated and available to young people clinicians and researchers participating in the library.

 The Australian Omics Library is a partnership between the Princess Alexandra Hospital, the Translational Genomics Research Centre (ATGC), Cancer Alliance Queensland (CAQ) and Australian Families 4 Genomics (AF4G).

 How do I donate to the Australian Omics Library?